 How can I create a more resilient supply chain?

-2022 has become much more supplier-focused, Dr. Elouise Epstein calls it the year of the supplier.
-Make it easier on your suppliers to participate in sourcing events and improve the supplier experience.
+2022 has become much more supplier-focused; Dr. Elouise Epstein calls it the year of the supplier.
+Make it easier for your suppliers to participate in sourcing events and improve the supplier experience.
 Arkestro is the platform suppliers want to use.
-Predictive procurement provides a starting price for suppliers in a sourcing event eliminating guesswork, which increases participation and speeds up sourcing events.
+Predictive procurement provides a starting price for suppliers in a sourcing event.
+And eliminating guesswork increases participation and speeds up sourcing events.

 Do supply chain resilience and supply chain sustainability mean the same thing?